jojijacobk/HTML5-Knowledge/README.md

 ```

 #### Language
 - It is good to specify natural language of your web page by specifying `lang` attribute of html element as `<html lang="en">`.
 This helps search engines and screen readers to understand language of your file.
 In case if you have a different language in some section of your page, then enclose that element using `lang` attribute.
-For eg: `<div lang="ml">` for a malayalam web page.
+For eg: `<div lang="ml">` for a malayalam section of web page.

 #### Add stylesheet
-- As CSS is the only stylesheet language around, you don't need to specify type as text/css as in older HTML versions.
+- As CSS is the only stylesheet language around, you don't need to specify type as text/css in HTML5.
 `<link href="style.css" rel="stylesheet">`

 #### Add Javascript
-- As javascript is the only scripting language of web, you don't need to explicitly mention that.
+- As javascript is the only scripting language of web, you don't need to specify type as text/javascript in HTML5.
 `<script src="index.js"> </script>`.
 The closing <script> tag is essential.

 # HTML5 Semantic Elements